Export finance

 Definition

-To understand what export financing means, let's start with the definition given here: "an export financing consists in setting up a medium to long term credit for the financing of an infrastructure project carried out abroad, for example by a French exporter.".
-To be concrete, we can evoke here, for example, the financing of a project of putting in service of new water pipes in a developing country to prevent various diseases, of an amount of USD m50 million US dollars over 12 years
+To understand what export financing means, let's start with the definition given here: "an export financing consists in funding a medium to long term credit for an infrastructure project abroad typically led by a national exporter.".
+Let’s take the example of financing a project designed to put in service of new water pipes in a developing country to prevent various diseases, for an amount of USD 50 million over 12 years.

 The different actors involved in export financing are the following:

-• export credit agencies, such as BPI France Assurance Export, which limit country risks (war, revolution, etc.) and counterparty risks (payment default) for large international banks.
+- Export credit agencies, such as BPI France Assurance Export, mitigate country risks (war, revolution, etc.) as well as counterparty risks (payment default) for large international banks;

-• buyer's credit, which will finance the exported part (as opposed to the part carried out locally by a workforce residing on site), which corresponds more precisely to the export of original capital goods.
-It should be noted that this buyer's credit is guaranteed by the export credit agency in the event of default by the borrower with, as indicated above, political and/or commercial risk coverage of 95 to 100% of the credit amount.
-To give an idea, the duration of the buyer credit is about EUR 12m years.
+- Buyer's credit will finance the exported part (as opposed to the local part) related to the export of original capital goods.
+It is guaranteed by the export credit agency in the event of default by the borrower with political and/or commercial risk coverage of 95 to 100% of the credit amount, usually under a duration of 12 years.

-• the related financial credit, which will finance the part carried out locally by a workforce residing on the spot, which cannot be financed by the buyer credit.
-It should be noted that this credit is not provided by an export credit agency, which is not its vocation.
+- the related financial credit will finance the local part (carried out by a workforce residing on the spot) that cannot be covered by the buyer’s credit.
+It is not provided by an export credit agency.
 Indeed, as a relay of the State, the export credit agency intervenes to allow national companies to win new markets, synonymous with jobs in the exporter's country.
-They therefore have a duration (7 years to give an order of magnitude), in principle lower than that of the buyer credit.
+It therefore usually has a duration of maximum 7 years in principle lower than that of the buyer’s credit.